Science identifies the ancient enzyme in bacteria that makes humans' body odor so pungent

 The same team that identified the handful of bacteria responsible for human body odor has now gone a step further and pinpointed the enzyme operating within those organisms.
 It's a cysteine-thiol lyase (C-T lyase) enzyme within bacteria like Staphylococcus hominis that makes the actual smelly molecules, which have inspired an entire industry of deodorants to contain them.

-"This is a key advancement in understanding how body odour works, and will enable the development of targeted inhibitors that stop BO production at source without disrupting the armpit microbiome," said University of York researcher Dr. Michelle Rudden, in a release.
+"This is a key advancement in understanding how body odor works, and will enable the development of targeted inhibitors that stop BO production at source without disrupting the armpit microbiome," said University of York researcher Michelle Rudden, in a release.

 Rudden is co-author of a paper on the enzyme published Monday in Scientific Reports.
 The researchers worked in collaboration with scientists from personal care products giant Unilever, who may use the new insight in development of new deodorant products.